-3. Roles, responsibilities and duties in the quality system
+3. Roles, responsibilities and tasks in the quality system

-The Board approves the portfolio of programmes of study and has the overall responsibility for ensuring that NTNU has a satisfactory quality system for education.
+The Board approves the portfolio of programmes of study and has the overall responsibility for ensuring that NTNU conducts systematic quality assurance.
 The responsibility for ensuring that the quality processes are implemented in accordance with the requirements follows the lines of authority.
 It is thus the responsibility of Rector, Dean and the Heads of Departments.